 This particular option lets shoppers pay for a purchase in 4 interest-free payments every 2 weeks.
-It’s known as split pay in Affirm’s product suite, and similar versions are offered by other BNPL providers.
+It’s known as Pay in 4 (formerly split pay) in Affirm’s product suite, and similar versions are offered by other BNPL providers.

 What attracts customers to this pay-over-time option?
 Our research team asked a group of 750 shoppers, almost half of whom were Affirm users.
-More than 7 in 10 were repeat customers of either Affirm’s split pay or a similar 4-payment option from another provider.
+More than 7 in 10 were repeat customers of either Affirm’s Pay in 4 or a similar 4-payment option from another provider.
 The research was conducted in October 2020.

-When asked why they chose split pay (from Affirm or another BNPL provider), the respondents gave these 3 main reasons:
+When asked why they chose a pay-in-4 option (from Affirm or another BNPL provider), the respondents gave these 3 main reasons:

 36% want to avoid negative impact to cash flow/budget